Netherlands hero image

 FAQs

-- Q: How much walking and cycling should we expect?
-A: City days involve 3–4 miles on flat terrain; we provide coach or tram options and can integrate guided cycling for those who want it.
+• Q: How much walking and cycling should we expect?
+A: City days involve 3–4 miles on mostly flat terrain; we provide coach or tram options and can add guided cycling for groups that want it.

-- Q: Is tulip season worth targeting?
-A: Absolutely—mid-April to early May adds Keukenhof blooms and flower parades; book 9–12 months ahead for prime dates.
+• Q: Is tulip season worth targeting?
+A: Mid-April to early May adds Keukenhof blooms and flower parades; book 9–12 months ahead for prime dates.

-- Q: Are bikes required?
-A: No—activities can be fully walk/coach-based; optional cycling segments are arranged with safety briefings and alternate routes.
+• Q: Are bikes required?
+A: No—activities can be fully walk and coach based; optional cycling segments include safety briefings and alternate routes.

 Review fundraising frameworks at our travel commissions guide, or begin planning via the lead form.